pyramidi0n/abnf-match/README.md

 ## License

-ABNF Match is licensed under the GNU Affero General Public License v3.
+ABNF Match is licensed under the two-clause BSD license.

-See LICENSE and AGPLv3.
+See LICENSE.